oprypin/crsfml/network/socket.md

 You can have a look at the API documentation of the [SocketSelector]({{book.api}}/SocketSelector.html) class for a working example of how to use a selector to handle connections and messages from multiple clients.

-As a bonus, the time out capability of `Selector#wait` allows you to implement a receive-with-timeout method, which is not directly available in the socket classes, very easily:
+As a bonus, the timeout capability of `Selector#wait` allows you to implement a receive-with-timeout method, which is not directly available in the socket classes, very easily:

 ```crystal
 def receive_with_timeout(socket : SF::TcpSocket, packet : SF::Packet, timeout : SF::Time)